-- A Housing and Economic Needs Development Assessment (HEDNA) has been undertaken for the Leicester and Leicestershire Housing Market Area (HMA) which identifies the future housing and employment needs for the district.
-Whilst the HEDNA was completed towards the end of the process of preparing this Plan it was considered and subjected to public consultation as part of the evidence base and provides the basis for the housing and employment provision made in this plan. - 5.4 It is essential that there is a sufficient supply of land for future business needs in order to ensure that the local economy continues to grow.
-We have had regard to work undertaken on behalf of the Leicester and Leicestershire Enterprise Partnership in 2013 by the Public and Corporate Economic Consultants (PACEC) on this matter.
-This identified that up to 2031 there would be 5,600 employment jobs created (that is those uses which fall within the B Use Class of the Use Classes Order 2015).
-This then translates in to a need for about 96 hectares of land for employment.
-This is the basis upon which the employment land needs of the plan are based. - The HEDNA has identified a need for 66 hectares of employment land (comprising those uses which fall within Class B1, B2 and B8 of less than 9,000sq metres (as defined by the Use Classes Order 2015).
-A study1 in respect of the need for additional provision for distribution uses (Class B8) of more than 9,000 sq metres has identified a need for both additional road and rail connected sites across the HMA but it does not identify any specific requirements for individual districts/boroughs.
-Within North West Leicestershire such provision has already been made through a Strategic Rail Fright Interchange (SRFI) near to East Midlands Airport/junction 24 (referred to as Roxhill), which was approved by the Secretary of State in January 2016.
+- 5.4 A Housing and Economic Needs Development Assessment (HEDNA) has been undertaken for the Leicester and Leicestershire Housing Market Area (HMA) which identifies the future housing and employment needs for the district.
+Whilst the HEDNA was completed towards the end of the process of preparing this Plan it was considered and subjected to public consultation as part of the evidence base and provides the basis for the housing and employment provision made in this plan. - 5.5 The HEDNA has identified a need for 66 hectares of employment land (comprising those uses which fall within Class B1, B2 and B8 of less than 9,000sq metres (as defined by the Use Classes Order 2015)).
+A study in respect of the need for additional provision for distribution uses (Class B8) of more than 9,000sq metres has identified a need for both additional road and rail connected sites across the HMA but it does not identify any specific requirements for individual districts/boroughs.
+Within North West Leicestershire such provision has already been made through a Strategic Rail Freight Interchange (SRFI) near to East Midlands Airport/M1 Junction 24 (referred to as Roxhill), which was approved by the Secretary of State in January 2016.